 The third step is the rinsing of the resin bead.
 After brine draw, freshwater is then directed into the resin tank in order to rinse the resin bead.
 The water flows slowly through the resin beads, allowing the ion exchange process to complete.
 After which, water along with the remaining brine solution exits towards the drain.Here the cycles take approximately 20 minutes at a flow rate of 0.5 to 1.0GPM

-After the slow rinse, comes the next stage that is the fast rinse.
+After the slow rinse, comes the next stage which is the fast rinse.
 In this stage, freshwater flows quickly through the resin bed from top to bottom.
 The basic aim to do so is to remove any remaining brine and hard minerals.
 This is the last step of the regeneration process, in which resin beads are actually being prepared for its service cycle.Fast rinse cycle requires around 20 to 50 minutes, at a flow rate of 1.5 to 2.0 GPM

 The total water softener regeneration process requires 80 to 90 minutes.